bfirner/essays/20230416-ReviewLimitsOnLearningMachineAccuracyImposedByDataQuality.md

 purposes if the number of training examples is great enough then the model will not have enough parameters to simple learn each of those examples individually and it must generalize.

-Of course, in modern machine learning we employ gigantic models all of the time, with seemingly no ill-effects.
+Of course, in modern machine learning we employ gigantic models with gleeful abandon, and with seemingly no ill-effects.
 We can get away with this if we use strong regularizers.
 These techniques enforce sparsity in the model, which resists fitting parameters that only apply to small number of examples from the training set.

 ![Figure 2.
 As we increase the size of a dataset, we expect for it to become impossible for the model to memorize it, so the training loss will increase.
-We also expect the testing error to decrease, because it becomes increasingly likely that the training set contains examples that are very close to the testing set.](figures/error_vs_datasize.png)
+We also expect the testing error to decrease, because it becomes increasingly likely that the training set contains examples that are close to those in the testing set.](figures/error_vs_datasize.png)

 One thing that has not changed over time is machine learning's hunger for data.
 More data means that we can increase our model size and increases the likelihood that our training data covers all of the